Rüppell's vulture: Threats

-Rüppell's vulture populations are experiencing declining populations throughout their entire range.
+Rüppell's vulture populations are declining throughout the species' entire range.
 These declines can be attributed to loss of habitat related to human-related land use, poisoning, human use for medicine or meat, loss of nesting sites, and declining availability of food sources.

 Poisoning is currently thought to be the most serious threat to all vulture populations in Africa, although they are not usually the intended target.
 In events where predators such as lions or hyenas have killed livestock, carbofuran poisons have been placed into carcasses as retaliation against the predators.
 Vultures utilize carrion as their main food source, and one carcass has the potential to attract hundreds of birds to feed because this species identifies food by sight.
 One evaluation of 10 poisoning events found that each event caused the death of 37 to 600 individuals.

 Killing of Rüppell's vultures for use in medicine has also greatly contributed to the rapid population decline.
 In many African cultures, vultures are used for medicine and magic related to superstitions that they are clairvoyant and can be used to increase a child's intelligence.
 Establishing protected wildlife areas is thought to be an effective route to protect the Rüppell's vulture from extinction.
 The Rüppell's vulture breed and nests in cliffs in northern and southern Kenya, as well as Tanzania.
 These breeding and nesting grounds amass huge numbers of Rüppell's vultures which will raise young and forage in the surrounding area.
 Considering that the detection rate of Rüppell's vultures was found to be lower in protected areas than outside of them, extending protection to these key breeding sites could help support their population.